Most Famous Stadium in Madrid: Top 6 Picks

 Spain, a Southwestern European nation, is well known for soccer, and when we are talking about football in Spain, we cannot ignore the most famous stadium in Madrid.

-Hopefully, you understand what we are going to discuss about, yes you are correct it is Santiago Bernabeu.
+Hopefully, you understand what we will discuss; yes, you are correct; it is Santiago Bernabeu.
 Therefore, it is the home of the famous football club Real Madrid.

 Santiago Bernabeu is a beautiful stadium for fans and supporters to cheer for their record 14 times UEFA Champions League Champion winner team.